DisCoTec/discotec.github.io/2024/venue.md

 ### Moving around by bike
 Moving around Groningen by bike is an excellent alternative.
 The NS offers a very convenient alternative for bicycle renting; see [here](https://www.ns.nl/en/door-to-door/ov-fiets) for details.
 Always make sure sure to know and follow the [cycling rules in the Netherlands](https://holland2stay.com/blog/dutch-cycling-rules.html).

+### Travel by Car
+We discourage arriving to Groningen by car.
+Due to [major construction works in the roads surrounding Groningen](https://www.groningenbereikbaar.nl/en/serious-traffic-disruption-in-groningen), serious traffic disruptions are expected.

 ## Planning your journey in the Netherlands
 The website/app [9292.nl](www.9292.nl) is a very useful tool for planning your journey in the Netherlands.